 With budget season upon us for 2018, you may be accepting proposals from vendors to assume responsibilities of one or more departments at your hotel, casino or resort.
-To protect yourself, your management company and your ownership group, there are specific questions to ask as you review these proposals.
+To protect yourself, your management company and your ownership group, there are specific questions to ask as you are selecting a vendor and reviewing the proposals.
 The cheapest option is generally not the best option as there is always an underlying reason why prices are substantially lower.

 - Is the vendor well capitalized and able to meet their payroll needs?
 A number of service providers are unable to pay their employees on time, which opens their customers (you) up to liability and bad publicity.

 - What does the vendor’s workers compensation program look like?
 Many lower cost vendors create shell games that could put your property at risk to pay for their employees’ workers compensation claims.

 - Does the vendor follow Department of Labor regulations on overtime payment and payment timeliness?

 - Is there a plan for the management of their employees so joint employment issues are not found and filed?

 - Is there an employee training, retention and satisfaction program?
 What does the training program, if one exists, look like and are there processes that encourage continuous education (pre-shift meetings, for instance)?
 At The Service Companies we are constantly educating and training our associates, even if they have been with the team for over 10 years.
 There are always new techniques and best practices to share and learn.

 - Does the vendor provide benefits, competitive wages and retain their employees?
 If not, you may be looking at joint employment issues and a workforce that is consistently in flux and not up to speed on your specifications and standards.